glotcode/docker-run/README.md

 where people have been able to escape a container in specific scenarios.
 The recommended setup is to store any database / user data / secrets on a separate machine then the one that runs docker + docker-run, so that if anyone is able to escape the container it will limit what they get access to.
+That said, glot.io has been running untrusted  code in docker containers since 2015 without any issues.

 Depending on your use-case you should also consider to:
 * Disable network access using `DOCKER_CONTAINER_NETWORK_DISABLED`